tims-coding/React-Redux-CRUD/README.md

 - Too much boilerplate code makes code less clean and efficient
 - Too many packages needed to install to build scalable apps
 - Writing actions and reducers becomes more complex and cumbersome in huge applications

+### Redux Toolkit
+The Redux Team came up with the new Redux toolkit, which is now the official recommended way to write Redux logic.
+It pairs together the ability to speed up development with reducing boilerplate code and including Redux Core with the packages that are essential to build a Redux app.